Learn more about the expert speakers who participated in the 2019 Highlights of ASH in North America meetings.

 Casey O’Connell, MD, is the Lawrence and Janice Kelly Chair in Hematology at Keck School of Medicine, University of Southern California (USC) in Los Angeles, California, where she is Associate Professor of Clinical Medicine in the Jane Anne Nohl Division of Hematology and Center for the Study of Blood Diseases.
 Dr. O’Connell is also Chair of the Keck School of Medicine Year II Hematology/Immunology Course and Medical Director of Anticoagulation Services at Los Angeles County + USC Medical Center in Los Angeles.
 She received her medical degree from George Washington University School of Medicine in Washington, DC, and completed an internship and residency in internal medicine at USC Department of Internal Medicine and a fellowship in the Division of Hematology and Oncology at USC Keck School of Medicine.

-Dr. O’Connell is an Invited Member of the International Society on Thrombosis and Haemostasis and Chairman of their Scientific and Standardization Subcommittee on Hemostasis and Malignancy.
+Dr. O’Connell is an Invited Member of the International Society on Thrombosis and Haemostasis and Co-chair of their Scientific and Standardization Subcommittee on Hemostasis and Malignancy.
 She is an Invited Member of the Education Committee of the American Society of Hematology.
 Dr. O’Connell is also a reviewer for Blood and has co-authored numerous chapters, as well as reviews, editorials, and articles published in peer-reviewed journals such as Journal of Clinical Oncology, Journal of Thrombosis and Haemostasis, AIDS, and The Lancet Oncology.
 Her major areas of research interest are cancer-related thrombosis, myeloproliferative neoplasm, and myelodysplastic syndrome.

 Leslie Skeith, MD, University of Calgary